-Chase Ultimate Rewards can also be cashed in for cashback.
-Usually, I don’t recommend this because you get so much more value by using one of the first two options.
-For example, if you cash out the bonus on the Sapphire Preferred you will get $600 back.
-If you use it in the travel portal your points are worth $750.
+Chase Ultimate Rewards can also be cashed out.
+Usually I don’t recommend this because you get so much more value by using one of the first two options.
+For example, if you cash out the bonus on the Sapphire Preferred, you will get $600 back.
+If you use it in the travel portal, your points are worth $750.
 Often times the value will well exceed $750 when you use their transfer partners.

-This chart will tell you all about the Chase cards that earn Ultimate Rewards.
-The first four cards are personal cards while the last three are business cards.
-It is a lot of information.
+Here is a list of all the Chase cards that earn Ultimate Rewards.
+The first four cards are personal cards, while the last three are business cards.
 It’s just to give you an overview, compare cards, and be there for you to reference if needed.
-Scroll on down if you just want to get to the 7 reasons.
+Scroll down if you just want to get to the 7 reasons.

 My favorite way to use Chase Ultimate Rewards is to transfer them to their partners.
-In order to transfer you need to have either the Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred card.
+To transfer, you must have either the Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred card.
 I love being able to top off accounts, like my United Mileage Plus account, when I am short on points.

 Their partnership with Hyatt is one of my very favorites.
 I can get a nice stay at a Hyatt in Hawaii for 25,000 points a night.
-Comparatively, if I want to stay at a comparable Marriott hotel I am looking at anywhere from 60,000-95,000 points a night.
-This is why I always transfer with Hyatt, my points go way further!
+If I want to stay at a comparable Marriott hotel, I am looking at anywhere from 60,000-95,000 points a night.
+This is why I always transfer with Hyatt.
+My points go way further!

-Some of those airlines might seem a little random but many of them are partners to ones we hear of more in the United States.
-For example, you could transfer your points to Singapore Airlines and fly on a United plane to Hawaii all for fewer points than if you transferred your points directly to United.
-It might seem a little confusing but you can read more about it in our guide on how to use points to fly to Hawaii.
+Some of those airlines might seem a little random, but many of them are partners to ones we hear of more in the United States.
+For example, you could transfer your points to Singapore Airlines and fly on a United plane to Hawaii, all for fewer points than if you transferred your points directly to United.
+It might seem a little confusing, but you can read more about it in our guide on using points to fly to Hawaii.

 You’ll see in the chart above that all the cards earn Ultimate Rewards at different rates depending on where you are spending your money.
 I carry a few of these cards around at all times and use different ones depending on where I am spending.
 Placing my grocery pickup order?
 Sapphire Preferred.
 Getting Gas or paying my internet bill?
 Ink Cash.
 Booking an Airbnb?
 Ink Business Preferred.
 Anything that doesn’t fall into one of the categories?
 Freedom Unlimited.

 I always make sure to see what the 5x categories are each quarter on the Freedom Flex card and make sure to activate those.
 Sometimes that 5x category is warehouses or Amazon!
-By holding a few of these cards and maximizing the category bonus you can really rack up the points quicker.
-It sounds like a lot to remember but before you know it you’ll have it all down!
+By holding a few of these cards and maximizing the category bonus, you can really rack up points quicker.
+It sounds like a lot to remember, but before you know it, you’ll have it all down!

 Chase allows you to combine the points you earn from your spending across your cards.
-If I earn points with my Freedom Unlimited card I can combine them with the points I earned on my Sapphire Preferred.
+If I earn points with my Freedom Unlimited card, I can combine them with the points I earned on my Sapphire Preferred.
 The Sapphire Preferred, Reserve, and Ink Business Preferred are the only cards that allow you to transfer your points to airline and hotel partners and are worth more than 1 cent in the portal.
-By transferring your points earned into one of the premium cards you now have given yourself a lot more options for using those points towards travel.
+By transferring your points earned into one of the premium cards, you now have given yourself many more options for using those points towards travel.

 Last but definitely not least are the great benefits, like travel insurance, that come with some of the cards.
 I love the primary car rental coverage that comes with the Sapphire Preferred and Reserve.
 Likewise, I really love the lost/damaged baggage policy as I scored $300 by taking advantage of that when my stroller was damaged on a flight.